ScalizerOrg/s6r-odoo-addons-data-import/s6r_sale_invoiced_forced_qty/README.md

-CGF - CRM Team
+S6R Sale Order Invoiced Forced Qty
 ===============

-This module uses CRM team membership to restrict user access to Sale Orders, Projects and Analytic Accounts.
+This module allows to force the invoiced quantity on Sale Orders, it is useful in customer data import scenarios where the historical invoices are not imported.

 ## Usage